RollCraft/Rollcraft-1.21.1/README.md

 Minecraft is a TM of Mojang Studios and Microsft.
 Eaglercraft is a community driven project and IT IS FREE.
 # WIP:
 Now Fixing Code, fixing panorama!
-Mojang logo
+,Mojang logo
-Eagtek logo
+,Eagtek logo
-singleplayer worlds
+,singleplayer worlds
+,